Infected with BTCWare Ransomware? Need to decrypt your files?

 2. Log in to the system infected with the BTCWare PayDay Ransomware virus.
 Launch your Internet browser and download a reliable anti-malware program and start a full system scan.
 Once the scan is complete, review scan results and remove all entries detected.

-SpyHunter 4 – fully removes all instances of BTCWare PayDay Ransomware – files, folders, registry keys.
+SpyHunter 5 is a powerful removal tool.
+It can remove all instances of newest viruses, similar to BTCWare PayDay Ransomware – files, folders, registry keys.

 Step 2: Remove following files and folders of BTCWare PayDay Ransomware:

 How to decrypt files infected by BTCWare PayDay Ransomware (.payday, .cryptowin, .master or other encrypted files)?